Credit/No Credit Policy

 - A minimum grade of “C-” is required to receive credit (for CR/NC courses).

-- A student may change from a Credit/No-Credit basis to a graded basis prior to the end of the last day for officially withdrawing from a course during a semester, but not thereafter.
+- A student may change from a Credit/No Credit basis back to a graded basis by the last day for officially withdrawing from a course during a semester, but not thereafter.

 Credit/No Credit Option for Graduate Credit Courses

 The UNO Graduate Faculty does not, in general, allow the Credit/No Credit option for courses offered for graduate credit.
 However, each Graduate Program Committee shall have the right to designate courses such as practica, independent studies or research courses on which this option could apply.